Bushcraft in Extreme Conditions: Challenges and Adaptations

 Constructing shelters from snow, also known as “snowcraft,” is a skill specific to Arctic survival.
 Bushcraft enthusiasts must understand the structural integrity of snow and how to build snow caves or igloos for protection against the harsh elements.

-READ MORE Wilderness Fishing Techniques: Essential Tips
+READ MORE Wilderness Footwear Guide

 10. Sustainable Resource Use